libinandrews/libinandrews/README.md

 🌐 **Connect with Me**: Let's explore opportunities!
 Connect with me on [LinkedIn](https://in.linkedin.com/in/libinandrews) to discover more about my work and potential collaborations.

 Unlock the potential of Automotive Engineering and Python Coding in one versatile package.
 Let's connect and explore endless possibilities!

-Feel free to design your poster using this content, incorporating relevant graphics and a layout that suits your preferences.